QuTech-Delft/qne-adk/docs/application_example.rst

 .. literalinclude:: src_examples/app_receiver.py
   :language: Python

-Before proceeding to creating your application, you can validate if your application and json structure is correct by
+Before proceeding to create your experiment, you can validate to check whether your application and json structure is correct by running:
-running:

 .. code-block:: console